Revenue Maximization Under Sequential Price Competition Via The Estimation Of s-Concave Demand Functions: Related Literature and Contributions

 \subsection{Summary of Key Contributions}

-We now provide a brief summary of our key contributions as follows.
+We now provide a summary of our key contributions.

-{\bf A novel semiparametric pricing policy for nonlinear mean demand.} We extend the standard approach to estimating the mean demand function of a firm \(\lambda_i(\cdot)\) by introducing a monotone single index model $\lambda_i(\mathbf{p}) \;=\; \psi_i\!\bigl(\theta_i^{\top}\mathbf{p}\bigr)$, where $\psi_i$ is increasing, providing substantially more flexibility than previous parametric models (\cite{li2024lego, kachani2007modeling, gallego2006price}).
-Similar to \cite{li2024lego} the (randomized) demand values $y_i^{(t)}$ are kept private, making it impossible for a given seller to anticipate any other seller's strategy, or even to estimate their model parameters.
+{\bf A novel semiparametric pricing policy for nonlinear mean demand.} We extend the standard approach to estimating the mean demand function of a firm \(\lambda_i(\cdot)\) by introducing a monotone single index model $\lambda_i(\mathbf{p}) \;=\; \psi_i(\langle\boldsymbol{\theta}_i,\mathbf{p}\rangle)$, where $\psi_i$ is increasing and $s_i$-concave for some $s_i>-1$, providing substantially more flexibility than previous parametric models \citep{li2024lego, kachani2007modeling, gallego2006price}.

-{\bf Existence of the NE in terms of shape constraints on the mean demand functions.} To guarantee the existence of a Nash-equilibrium, many existing works implicitly assume that the virtual valuation function defined in \cref{def:virtual_valu} is increasing; often by invoking log-concavity or similar conditions as we discuss in \cref{sec:related:NE-s-conc}.
-We show how all such assumptions can be cast under the more general framework of \(s\)-concavity (\cref{lemma:UNE} and \cref{prop:s-concavity-iff}), thereby providing a unified perspective on the existence of a Nash-Equilibrium (NE).
+{\bf $s$-concave mean demand functions.} In many existing works, necessary conditions for the existence of the NE are derived by assuming that the virtual valuation function defined in \cref{def:virtual_valu} is increasing, often by invoking log-concavity of the mean demand function.
+We show how all such assumptions can be cast under the more general framework of $s$-concavity.
 This reformulation allows the development of a fully data-driven, tuning-parameter-free algorithm using shape constraints.

-{\bf Regret upper bound and convergence to equilibrium.} We establish an upper bound on the total expected regret and analyze the convergence to the Nash equilibrium (NE) for a general exploration length of $\tau \propto T^{\xi}$ for $\xi \in (0,1)$ (\cref{thm:main_convergence}).
-Our results reveal the existence of an optimal choice of $\xi$ that minimizes the total expected regret for each seller, leading to a regret of order $\widetilde{\mathcal{O}}(N^{1/2}T^{5/7})$, where $\widetilde{\mathcal{O}}$ excludes log factors.
-Moreover, we show that by the end of the selling horizon, the joint prices set by sellers converge to Nash equilibrium prices at a rate of $\widetilde{\mathcal{O}}(N^{1/4}T^{-1/7})$ (\cref{cor:main_convergence}).
+{\bf Regret upper bound and convergence to equilibrium.} We establish an upper bound on the total expected regret and analyze the convergence to the NE for a general exploration length of order $\tau \propto T^{\xi}$ for $\xi \in (0,1)$ (\cref{thm:main_convergence}).
+Our results reveal the existence of an optimal choice of $\xi$ that minimizes the total expected regret for each seller, leading to a regret of order $\widetilde{\mathcal{O}}(N^{3/2}T^{5/7})$, where $\widetilde{\mathcal{O}}$ excludes log factors (\cref{cor:main_convergence}).
+Moreover, we show that by the end of the selling horizon, the joint prices set by sellers converge to Nash equilibrium prices at a rate of $\widetilde{\mathcal{O}}(N^{3/4}T^{-1/7})$.